We welcome contributions to the seL4 project sources. For contributions to this documentation site, please see our docs contribution guidelines.

 Review and Testing Process

 The diagram illustrates the pull request review and testing process.
-For most of the repositories on https://github.com/seL4 and https://github.com/seL4proj, additional tests, quality checks, and where applicable the formal proofs can be run at Data61 by members of the TSC or their delegates.
+For most of the repositories on https://github.com/seL4 and https://github.com/seL4proj, additional tests, quality checks, and where applicable the formal proofs can be run by people with at least the Reviewer role at the seL4 Foundation.
 Anyone can help review pull requests.
-Once your pull request is approved, it will be merged either directly at github or first at Data61 via the testing tool chain of the Trustworthy Systems group and then pushed out to github.